 Here at Dino Decking, we offer a 10 year guarantee on our products, with our Premium decking range offering enhanced qualities that lend towards a longer lifespan.
 For the best results, we recommend using a qualified installer and following the maintenance instructions to keep your composite deck in the best condition for as long as possible.

-When it comes to which material is best, it’s impossible to rule either patio or decking out completely, because both have their pros.
-You could even mix and match by adding a patio for some areas of your garden, and decking for others.
+When it comes to which material is best, it’s impossible to rule either patio or decking out completely, because both have their pros and cons.
+But, when it comes to ease of installation, maintenance, being easy to clean, and having weather-resistant benefits, there’s no doubt that composite decking rules the roost.

 Ready to get started with your composite decking project, or have any more questions that you need help with?

-Dino Decking is a UK based supplier of composite decking.
+Dino Decking is a UK-based supplier of composite decking.
 You can reach our customer team at any time by giving us a call on 01942 355968 or dropping us an email at support@dinodecking.co.uk.

 As well as giving us a call, if you’re local to Wigan you can also visit our showroom to see our decking in person.